Die Flippers: Band history

 The first half of the 1980s had passed, and the group was still unable to regain the success of the early 1970s.
 In 1985, lead Roland Bausert rejoined the group, but 1986 he exited the group once again.
 A new keyboardist, Harry Authenrieth, also joined the group but left shortly after Roland Bausert's exit.

 The band continued as a trio, consisting of Bernd Hengst, Olaf Malolepski and Manfred Durban.
 This lineup would remain the same until the bands retirement in 2011.
 The band teamed up with producers Heinz Rupprich and Uwe Busse for the album Auf rote Rosen fallen Tränen.
 One year after in 1986, the group released their fifteenth album Nur wer die Sehnsucht kennt.
 This played out to be their comeback album, and it was the group's first gold record.
 It also contained the massive hit "Die rote Sonne von Barbados".
 With this song, they appeared on many German television programs, including the ZDF-Hitparade.
 The album's title track was also a great success, and received a large amount of airplay on Schlager radio stations.

 In 1988, the group went on tour for the first time.
 Since that year, they have been on yearly tours.
 Their biggest concert was at the Westfalenhalle in Dortmund, Germany before an audience of 17,000.

 In 1994, the German television network ZDF aired the first Flippers special.
 This led to several more throughout the rest of the 1990s and the 21st century.

 In 2004, they celebrated their 35th anniversary with a greatest hits compilation entitled 35 Jahre - Ein Leben für die Zärtlichkeit and the biggest tour of their career, during which they played in some of the biggest stadiums in Germany.
 Over the course of the tour, over 150,000 people were in attendance.

 They performed their last concert in Manheim on 19 March 2011 and gave their final TV performance on 9 April 2011.

 Founding member Manfred Durban died on 20 October 2016 at the age of 74.

+The former lead singer Olaf Malolepski remains active as a solo performer under the name "Olaf der Flipper" (Olaf the Flipper).
+In May 2025, he reached No. 71 in the UK Single charts with the song "Drinking Wine, Feeling Fine", a collaboration with Swiss singer Vincent Gross.

+Reception

+The Pet Shop Boys have talked in German interviews about their interest in Schlager music.
+They referred to Die Flippers as their favorite group from that genre and called the music "well-produced".